Mlara73/Pymaceuticals-Visualization/README.md

 ![Pymaceuticals](Images/Box_Chart.PNG)

 ###### * From Fig.6, it is observed that there is a strong positive correlation between mice weight and tumor volume, which means that the greater the mice weight(g), the greater the tumor volume(mm3).
-This can also be confirmed through the lienar model that was generated to this variables analysis, where the line equation obtained was y = 0.74x +- 10.15 (where "y" represents the mice weight and "x" the Tumor Volume).
+This can also be confirmed through the lienar model that was generated to this variables analysis, where the line equation obtained was y = 0.74x +- 10.15 (where "y" represents the mice Tumor Volume and "x" the weight).

 ![Pymaceuticals](Images/Linear_Regression.PNG)